Differentially Private Dual Gradient Tracking for Distributed Resource Allocation: Numerical Simulations

-The future microgrid is evolving into a cyber-physical system that has three layers~\cite{huang2010future}: a physical layer which includes a power network; a communication layer which includes the information transmission network; and a control layer which runs the distributed algorithm and processes the communication data.
-A corresponding agent is set in each bus node, and all agents can exchange information by the communication network.
-We consider an economic dispatch problem for IEEE 14-bus power system.
-The generator buses are $\{1, 2, 3, 6, 8 \}$, and the load buses are $\{2, 3, 4, 5, 6, 9, 10, 11, 13, 14 \}$.
-It is important to note that the information communication network among buses can be independent of the actual bus connections~\cite{yang2013consensus}.
+The future microgrid is evolving into a cyber-physical system with three layers (\cite{huang2010future}): a physical layer (power network), a communication layer (information transmission network), and a control layer (running distributed algorithms and processing communication data).
+Each bus node has a corresponding agent, and they exchange information via the communication network.
+We consider an economic dispatch problem for the IEEE 14-bus power system, where the generator buses are $\{1, 2, 3, 6, 8 \}$ and the load buses are $\{2, 3, 4, 5, 6, 9, 10, 11, 13, 14 \}$.
+Notably, the communication network among buses can be independent of the actual bus connections (\cite{yang2013consensus}).
 We model the directed communication network as $\mathcal{G} = (\mathcal{V}, \mathcal{E})$, where $\mathcal{V}$ is the set combing the generators buses and load buses, and $\mathcal{E} = \{ (i,i+1), (i,i+2)| 1 \leq i \leq 12 \} \cup \{ (13,14), (13,1), (14,1), (1,7), (2,8), (3,2), (3,9), (4,10), \\ (5,2), (5,11), (6,12) \}$.
-The cost functions of the generator $i$ is $F_{i}(w_{i}) = a_{i}w_{i}^{2} + b_{i}w_{i} + c_{i}$, The generator parameters, including the parameters of the quadratic cost functions, are adapted from~\cite{kar2012distributed} and presented in Table~\ref{tab: IEEE_14}.
+The cost functions of the generator $i$ is $F_{i}(w_{i}) = a_{i}w_{i}^{2} + b_{i}w_{i} + c_{i}$, The generator parameters, including the parameters of the quadratic cost functions, are adapted from \cite{kar2012distributed} and presented in Table~\ref{tab: IEEE_14}.

 When a bus does not contain generators, the power generation at that bus is set to zero.
 Thus, the update in~\eqref{eq: primal_update} simply becomes $w_{i,k} = 0$ for $i \notin \{1, 2, 3, 6, 8 \}$.
 The virtual local demands at each bus are given as $D_{1} = 0\ \text{MW}$, $D_{2} = 9\ \text{MW}$, $D_{3} = 56\ \text{MW}$, $D_{4} = 55\ \text{MW}$, $D_{5} = 27\ \text{MW}$, $D_{6} = 27\ \text{MW}$, $D_{7} = 0\ \text{MW}$, $D_{8} = 0\ \text{MW}$, $D_{9} = 8\ \text{MW}$, $D_{10} = 24\ \text{MW}$, $D_{11} = 53\ \text{MW}$, $D_{12} = 46\ \text{MW}$, $D_{13} = 16\ \text{MW}$, and $D_{14} = 40\ \text{MW}$.
 The total demand is $D = \sum_{i=1}^{14} D_{i} = 361 \ \text{MW}$, which is unknown to the agent at each bus.
 The optimal solution $\mathbf{w}^{*}$ is obtained by using the CVX solver in a centralized manner, which is $[76.7398, 85.6530, 59.1311, 68.9863, 70.4898]^{T}$.